excalidraw/rfcs/active-rfcs/0000-tables.md

 # Summary

 Once this feature is implemented the users will be able to use tables in excalidraw.
+The `table` will be added to the shapes toolbar similar to other tools.

 # Motivation